 Before a decision on such a project can be taken, the ERL technology has to be further developed.
 Considerable progress has been made in the USA, and a major effort is now necessary to develop it further in Europe.
-An international collaboration (ASTeC, BINP, CERN, Jefferson Lab, at Orsay, with its main parameters set by the LHeC and producing the first encouraging results on 802 MHz cavity technology, for the CDR see arXiv:1705.08783.
+An international collaboration (ASTeC, BINP, CERN, Jefferson Lab, Liverpool, Orsay) has been formed to realise the first multi-turn 10 MW ERL facility, PERLE at Orsay, with its main parameters set by the LHeC and producing the first encouraging results on 802 MHz cavity technology, for the CDR see arXiv:1705.08783.